valeriaopre/website2/content/blogs/_index.md

 ---

 Welcome to my first projects with R!
 Do not be judgmental, I just started!
-If you have any idea about new projects, please send me an email!
+If you have any ideas about new projects, please send me an email!